 - 2. Close the throttle completely. - 3.
-Start the engine by pushing the start switch while applying the front or rear brake.
+While applying the front or rear brake, push the start switch.
 If the engine does not start, release the start switch, wait a few seconds, and then try again.
 Each starting attempt should be as short as possible to preserve the battery.
 Do not crank the engine more than 10 seconds on any one attempt.